 Let $T_1$ be an affine transformation $x=b_{11}x'+b_{12}y'+b_{13}z', y=b_{21}x'+b_{22}y'+b_{33}z', z=b_{31}x'+b_{32}y'+b_{33}z'$ preserving the point $O(0,0,0)$. \begin{lemma} Under the affine transformation $T_1$, if a jet of the form in Equation 2 is transformed to the form

 then we have

 \end{lemma}

-{\bf Proof}: This is a direct computation from the affine transformation $T_1$ and Equation 2. \begin{lemma} (1)There is an affine transformation $T_1$ such that under which a jet of the form in Equation 2 is transformed to a form with $a_{00}=a_{10}=a_{01}=0$
+{\bf Proof}: This is a direct computation from the affine transformation $T_1$ and Equation 2. \begin{lemma} (1)We can choose affine transformations $T_1$ suitably such that a jet of form in Equation 2 is transformed to a form with $a_{00}=a_{10}=a_{01}=0$

 (2)The subgroup $G_1$ of $Aff(3)$ keeping the condition $a_{00}=a_{10}=a_{01}=0$ is

 $\D{G_1=\left\{ \left(

 \right) \mid(b_{11}b_{22}-b_{12}b_{21})b_{33}\not=0, \right\}}$. \end{lemma}